broeringvictor/preview-model-ai/README.md

     ```bash
     docker compose up --build
     ```
-    This command will build the Docker image (if it doesn't exist) and start the container.
+    This command builds the Docker image (if not already present) and starts the container.

 2.  **Access the Application:**
     Once the container is running, the Streamlit application is typically accessible via `http://localhost:8501` in your web browser.
 The `docker-compose.yml` file might specify a different port if modified.